beyondstorage/go-service-s3/rfcs/178-add-virtual-link-support.md

 ### Drawbacks

 As s3 itself does not support symlink, we can only simulate it.
-Based on the existing functionality of s3, we can only implement symlink on static website.
 And the object created is not really a symlink object.
-When we call stat, we can only tell if it is a symlink by using user-defined object metadata.
+When we call `stat`, we can only tell if it is a symlink by using user-defined object metadata.

 ```go
 for k, v := range metadata {